pkusnail/EntryTask/README.md

 # Requirements of the System

 ## Functional Requirements
-1. User signup
+1. User signup :real name as a global unique name , for login use
-2. User login : If the login is successful, the relevant user information is displayed, otherwise an error message will be shown.
+2. User login : If the login is successful, redirect to /home page , user information will be displayed, session info will be saved, otherwise an error message will be shown.
 3. Edit profile : After a successful login, a user can edit the following information: \
   (1) Upload a picture as his/her profile picture\
   (2) Change his/her nickname (support unicode characters with utf-8 encoding)